Mikkel-T/tic-tac-toe-ai/README.md

-# Tic Tac Toe
+# Tic-Tac-Toe
-A tic tac toe game made in rust with druid, and a bot made with the minimax algorithm.
+A tic-tac-toe AI that never loses.
+The AI uses the minimax algorithm to find the best move.
+The GUI is made with Druid.